Current Assistance Programs Available

 I found orphaned kittens what should I do?

 I found an animal what should I do?

 If the animal seems to be healthy, we suggest you bring it to your closest clinic to be scanned for a microchip.
 You are welcome to come to our clinic during business hours and we can help scan for a chip at no charge.
 If the animal is not chipped, and unable to be reunited with the owner the next step is to bring it to your county shelter.
 If the animal is lost the county shelter is the first place an owner will go to look for their pet.
-Additionally, we suggest you post the found pet on www.helpinglostpets.com and checking the NextDoor App in the area the animal was found if possible.
+Additionally, we suggest you post the found pet on www.helpinglostpets.com and on www.petcolovelost.org and checking the NextDoor App in the area the animal was found if possible.
 If you choose not to bring the animal to the shelter, please ensure every effort is made to find the original owner.
 Accidents happen and animals can wander miles from home.
 The pet may have a family desperately searching for this animal.